-If you practice regularly, you will find yourself becoming calmer, more centered, and more open to the flow of life.
+If you practice meditation regularly, you will find yourself becoming calmer, more centered, and more intune with your true nature.

 Here are two meditation exercises designed to develop your ability to relax, concentrate, and be in the present moment.